 Boomerang Bags Motueka

-A community project to make free, reusable take-and-return cloth bags has begun, and their availability in High Street shops will be launched early in April.
+A community project to make free, reusable take-and-return cloth bags has begun, and their availability in High Street shops was launched early in April 2017.

 An Australian initiative (hence the term "boomerang"), it is taking off in New Zealand as well.
-And a group of Motueka people, with the umbrella support of Vision Motueka adds one further Kiwi town to the movement - the fourth town in NZ and the first in the South Island.
+And a group of Motueka people, with the umbrella support of Vision Motueka added one further Kiwi town to the movement - said to be the fourth town in NZ and the first in the South Island.

 "Each Boomerang Bag is handmade by volunteers from the local community using donated, second-hand materials, keeping the initiative local and sustainable.
 Bags are distributed to local businesses and markets for people to use and return."

 They can be returned at a later date to bins at participating shops, or simply used again the next time you go shopping in town.

 The first job was to gather used or scrap fabrics and threads.
 Then there were community sewing bees, where volunteers helped with cutting materials, pinning, ironing, screen printing and sewing.